kp2485/FlowerPower/FlowerPower/Features.md

 - Each game starts with a queen, 2 drones and 3 workers.
 - The queen must first find a hive location and direct the workers to build a hive.
 - Ultimate goal is to grow and protect the hive, especially the queen.
-- 2 game phases:
+- 2 main objectives: ()
-    - Growth phase (grow the hive, expand territory)
+    - Growth (grow the hive, expand territory)
-    - Defense phase (defend against onslaught of creatures)
+    - Defense (defend against onslaught of creatures)
+- After accomplishing certain objectives in one grid square, users can create a new queen and migrate out to a new area, where they will find a location for a new hive and start over with slightly different challenges.
+Users can go back to previously colonized squares.
+Possible periodic defense of old grid squares.
 - Resources:
     - Nectar (flowers)
     - Pollen (flowers)